Aloidendron pillansii

 Aloidendron pillansii, formerly Aloe pillansii, the giant quiver tree or bastard quiver tree, is a large, branching species of succulent plant indigenous to southern Africa.
 It is regarded as critically endangered.

 Description

 Aloidendron pillansii grows up to 15 m in height.
 It branches dichotomously, and superficially resembles Aloidendron dichotomum.
 It can be distinguished by its paler, wider, recurved leaves, and its taller, more sparsely branched growth form.
 The branches are made of a fiber that is soft and penetrable, which allows them to store water.
-Because of its habitat, the Aloidendron pillansii can shed itself of its branches and leaves if they deem detrimental to its survival.
+Because of its habitat, Aloidendron pillansii can shed branches and leaves that are deemed detrimental to its survival.

 Its round, bright yellow flowers are pendant, and hang down below the rosette (unlike those of the other tree aloes).
 They appear in Spring.

 Distribution

 It is found around the border between Namibia and South Africa, where its natural habitat is upper mountain slopes, in the arid winter-rainfall Richtersveld shrubland.
 It is severely threatened by habitat loss, illegal collecting, and livestock grazing.
 The species will not survive without intervention.